2025 Goma offensive: Rwandan role

-Following the breakdown of the Luanda-led peace process, Rwandan and M23 forces launched coordinated offensives beginning on 4 January 2025, capturing Masisi-Centre in North Kivu and subsequently Minova in South Kivu, facilitating their approach toward Goma.
-On 22 January, RDF units seized the Bulenga Peninsula—an important military vantage point from which they launched sustained bombardments on Sake and Mubambiro, strategic sites held by the Congolese army, the Southern African Development Community's Mission in the DRC (SAMIDRC), and MONUSCO.
+Following the breakdown of the Luanda-led peace process, Rwandan and M23 forces launched coordinated offensives beginning on 4 January 2025 that captured Masisi-Centre in North Kivu and subsequently Minova in South Kivu, which facilitated their approach toward Goma.
+On 22 January, RDF units seized the Bulenga Peninsula, an important military vantage point from which they launched sustained bombardments on Sake and Mubambiro, strategic sites held by the Congolese army, the Southern African Development Community's Mission in the DRC (SAMIDRC), and MONUSCO.
 These attacks prompted the withdrawal of Congolese troops and allied militias.
 The report identified several high-ranking Rwandan officials as key figures in these operations, including James Kabarebe (Rwanda's Minister of Regional Cooperation and former RDF Chief of Staff), General Vincent Nyakarundi (RDF Chief of Staff), and General Patrick Karuretwa (President of Rwanda's High Military Court).
-The RDF was reported to have operated from a command headquarters in Gisenyi, directly across the border from Goma, not intending to counter the FDLR—as officially claimed by Rwanda—but rather to facilitate territorial expansion, secure mineral and agricultural resources, and project political influence within the DRC.
+The RDF was reported to have operated from a command headquarters in Gisenyi, directly across the border from Goma, not intending to counter the FDLR (as officially claimed by Rwanda), but rather to facilitate territorial expansion and secure mineral and agricultural resources as well as project political influence within the DRC.

 Following the seizure of Goma, a partial withdrawal of Rwandan forces was observed, though others were redeployed to Bukavu to support continued military operations.
-The investigation also cited extensive recruitment efforts by M23, targeting former FARDC soldiers, Wazalendo fighters, ex-Rwandan troops, and diaspora members, through both voluntary enlistment and coercion.
+The investigation also cited extensive recruitment efforts by M23 (which targets former FARDC soldiers, Wazalendo fighters, ex-Rwandan troops, and diaspora members), through voluntary enlistment and coercion.
 The scale and coordination of operations led the U.N. panel to conclude that Rwanda exercised strategic command and control over M23.
 This was especially evident in M23's April 2025 withdrawal from the mineral-rich Walikale Territory, located west of Goma.
 The retreat, reportedly ordered by Kigali, accentuated Rwanda's decisive role in dictating rebel strategy, including decisions on territorial occupation and relinquishment.